patternfly/patternfly-react/packages/patternfly-4/react-core/src/demos/PageLayout/examples/PageLayout.md

 - All but the last example set the `isManagedSidebar` prop on the Page component to have the sidebar automatically close for smaller screen widths.
 You can also manually control this behavior by not adding the `isManagedSidebar` prop and instead:

   1. Add an onNavToggle callback to PageHeader
-  1. Pass in a boolean into the isNavOpen prop to PageSidebar
+  1. Pass a boolean into the isNavOpen prop to PageSidebar

   The last example demonstrates this.